solus-project/brisk-menu/README.md

 [![Coverity Scan](https://img.shields.io/coverity/scan/11139.svg)](https://scan.coverity.com/projects/solus-project-brisk-menu) [![License](https://img.shields.io/badge/License-GPL%202.0-blue.svg)](https://opensource.org/licenses/GPL-2.0)

-Modern, efficient menu for the MATE Desktop Environment.
+brisk-menu is a modern and efficient menu designed to improve the MATE Desktop Environment with modern, first-class options.

-This project aims to reinvigorate the MATE Desktop with modern, first-class options.
-As such, Brisk Menu is a **distro-agnostic** desktop.
-Please ensure to report any issues of non portability!
+The purpose of this project is to provide a usable menu as seen in other desktops without the bloat and performance issues.

-The primary motivation is to provide a very usable menu, as seen in other desktops, but without the bloat and/or performance problems that plague current offerings.
+brisk-menu is **distro-agnostic** and the reporting of portability issues is encouraged.

 ![screenshot](https://raw.githubusercontent.com/solus-project/brisk-menu/master/.github/main.png)